ivanlasic23/secondProjectQuiz/README.md

 ### Code
 - Some of the code for the quiz was taken from James Q Quick youtube series about quiz
-- Random color generator is from Jonas Schmedtmann javascript udemy course I have used as a supplement

 ### Quiz Content
 - Inspiration taken from MTV and VH1 channels that I watch on daily